Login

 Sport-Specific Foot and Knee Systems

-Lower limb prostheses are either exoskeletal or endoskeletal:
+Lower limb prosthetics are either exoskeletal or endoskeletal:

-Endoskeletal Prosthesis: Less durable and adjustable, containing an inner pseudo skeletal structure covered by soft material and synthetic skin.
+Endoskeletal Prosthesis: Less durable but adjustable, with an inner structure covered by soft material and synthetic skin.
+More common for flexibility purposes.

 What Are Lower Limb Prosthetics Made Of?